Florida Business Valuations Expected to Rise in 2013, Reflecting Better Florida and National Economic Trends

 Economists who carefully study the Florida economy as a whole, as well as the regional economies within the state, say that the evidence is clear that Florida’s economy has turned the corner in the past year, in terms of employment, residential real estate sales, increased permitting of new housing, and improved business in tourism, hospitality, wholesale and retail activity, international trade and even manufacturing.

-Mark Vitner, a senior economist for Wells Fargo, is a careful student of the Florida economy, speaks often to business groups in the state, and also has close ties with the Florida Group of 100, a high-level group of CEOs representing a cross-section a group key business leadership in the state.
+Mark Vitner, a senior economist for Wells Fargo, is a careful student of the Florida economy, often speaks to business groups in the state, and also has close ties with the Florida Group of 100, a high-level group of CEOs representing a cross-section a group key business leaders in the state.
 He is thus in a good position to evaluate business trends in the state.

 Based on trends he follows, Vitner believes that the Florida economy has strengthened in the past twelve months even more than had been thought.
 He notes that while official statistics showed that Florida’s employment rose by 85,000 in 2012, he believes that revised numbers, to be issued in March, will show that the employment increase will be closer to 170,000, or double the preliminary figure.